 As an editorial assistant at the Boston Review and Critical Inquiry, Aaron developed a taste for wordsmithing.
 In graduate school, at the Yale College Writing Center, he helps clients from many backgrounds, and across the disciplines, hone their craft so that they can clearly and persuasively convey their ideas.
-At Yale, Aaron has taught and lectured in political philosophy and American politics, and enjoyed working with students on their argumentative and interpretive skills.
+Aaron has taught and lectured in political philosophy and American politics, and enjoyed working with students on their argumentative and interpretive skills.
 He also works with applicants to college on their personal essays.

 Aaron enjoys cooking, running, playing squash and tennis, and taking advantage of the great classical music scene in New Haven.
 A devoted cinephile from his days at “Doc Films” (Chicago’s long-running student film society), Aaron continues to explore the treasure trove of classical Hollywood and world cinema.